openwolfco/main/about.md

 title: About me
 ---

-Dr. Farhan Palathinkal Afsal is a physician and public health researcher.
+Dr. Farhan Palathinkal Afsal is an intensive care physician and public health researcher.